Skip to content

 And one of the last questions to ask for a very quick overview of necessary information – are there any elements such as pools, play areas, saunas/steam rooms, exercise equipment, etc?

-There are over a dozen items that are new to the ADA Standards which became effective March 15, 2012.
-If any of these items exist in the facility, then Barrier Removal or Program Accessibility would need to be addressed whether the building is an older pre-ADA building or a building that was recently constructed.
+There are over a dozen items that are new to the 2010 ADA Standards which became effective March 15, 2012.
+If any of these items exist in the facility, then Barrier Removal or Program Accommodation would need to be addressed whether the building is an older pre-ADA building or a building that was recently constructed or altered before the 2012 date.
+If it is a Public Building, then these items may need to be added to the transition plan in order to be addressed.

 This is by no means a definitive list to understand what needs to be done for an existing facility.
 There are also a myriad of other questions.
-To name a few – Is it an employee only work area?
+To name a few – Is it an employee only work area or a Place of Commerce where there are only employees?
 What is the nature of the tenants – public entity in a private facility, or private business leasing and running a space from a public agency?
 What about other federal agencies, whether they own or lease part or all of a space?
 Is this a private club or a religious institution?
 As you can see, before you can even determine what needs to be done to an existing building, there are a myriad of questions that need to be answered in order to determine requirements.
 So the answer to the original question, we are back to…it depends.
+And, remember, in California, if performing an alteration, then the altered area and its supporting POT need to comply with the preceding CBC in order to receive Safe Harbor, whereas under ADA, it would be complying with the preceding ADA or UFAS for Safe Harbor.

 Nothing in this article constitutes legal or design advice for a particular project or circumstance.
 Be aware that your local City or County may have additional requirements that are different or more restrictive than the State or Federal requirements.
 Also, this article is an interpretation and opinion of the writer which may vary for a particular project or due to other circumstances.
 It is meant as a general summary – current original regulations should always be reviewed when making any decisions and specific advice by a qualified professional should be secured for a particular project or circumstance.